YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 The particle horizon around a given point is the surface answering the question:  What is the maximum distance of the object that emits light that we can still receive today despite the expansion?

-Before understanding what we really means, let's first cover how to calculate the distance travelled by light.
+Before understanding what we really mean, let's first cover how to calculate the distance travelled by light in a given time.

-The maximal speed at which information can be carried is the speed of light.
+The maximal speed at which information can be carried is indeed the speed of light.
 By definition, light has the physical speed $c = d\ell/dt$ (This condition is equivalent to ask for $ds^2=0$).

 Choosing our coordinate system such that the photons only travel on the radial coordinate, this allows us to write:
 $$